 Unfortunately, building a home with no sump pump or waterproofing systems was common for many years.
 But luckily, building codes have changed and the focus has shifted to take a more preventative approach.

 Now, a damp-proof coating, drainage system, and sump basin are all required in most jurisdictions.
 Not only that, but many jurisdictions even require a pump installed in the basin to discharge water that collects around the foundation.

 Basements are a hole in the ground.
 And what do we know about holes when it rains?
 They fill with water.

 Code officials recognized this problem and changed building codes to include waterproofing systems.

-If your home is less than 20 years old, you almost certainly have a sump basin and may even have a pump.
-If your home is older than 20 years, you may have a sump pump, but it is much less likely.
+If your home is less than 20 years old, you most likely have a sump basin and maybe a pump.
+But if your home is older than 20 years, it's a less likely you have a sump pump.

-Ultimately, a sump pump is a very affordable insurance policy against a flooded basement and is highly recommended.
+Think of it this way.
+A sump pump system is a very affordable insurance policy against a flooded basement.
 If you don't have one, you should consider having one installed.

 Every sump pump has to have a discharge pipe to remove the water from the sump basin.

 This discharge line should be sized according to the pump manufacturer's recommendations.
 Most sump pumps have a recommended discharge size of 1.5 inches.

 The line must be run to the outside of the house.
 Many homeowners want the pipe connected to their sewer, but this is against code.
 City officials clarify that they will not allow rainwater to be pumped into the sewer, as wastewater must be treated.
 Pumping sump pumps into the sewer system overwhelms these systems and forces cities to dump untreated wastewater into our rivers.
 Additionally, a discharge line that is run into the sewer may delay a home's sale, as it will be flagged during a home inspection.